Is this for me?

 Take the apple and the letter card A with the angel on.
 If you’re asking a child to match the initial sound (first sound) of the word with a card this could be quite confusing.
 APPLE starts with the phoneme (sound) /a/.
 ANGEL starts with the phoneme sound /ai/.

-So, we’ve dipped our toe into the phonics water and next week we’ll go through where to start with phonics.
-Plus next week will have a couple more phonics terms and play ideas.
-I hope you’ll join me.
+So, we’ve dipped our toe into the phonics water click here to go to the next phonics blog post on phonics phases, a couple more phonics terms and play ideas.